They are becoming increasingly popular but what is a gong bath?

 At the end of the gong bath you will hear…nothing.
 The experience is concluded with something known as Shunyata – a sanskrit word meaning sacred silence.
 The Shunyata is as important as the sounds made during the bath itself as it is a time to absorb the quiet and peace while the gongs are still working energetically on your body.
 You will be gently woken with the sound of koshi chimes to come back down to earth.
 We then offer a small snack and herbal tea so that you have a chance to ground yourself before heading home.

-Why not give it a go yourself and come along to our Gong & Sound Bath on the 28th of April?
+Why not give it a go yourself and come along to our Summer Solstice Yoga and Gong Bath on the 23rd June?